Chapter 8 : it's cold outside

-James Sirius Potter was nothing but a silly, proud prick who to be honest, I was better off without anyway.
+He bellowed my name down the empty hall, his voice bouncing off the walls, but I refused to look back.
+James Sirius Potter was nothing but a silly, proud prick who, to be honest, I was better off without anyway.

 Oscar didn’t take the news well.

-“Oh my Gucci,” he wept in the common room, with Aspen and me either side of him.
+“Oh my god,” he bemoaned in the common room, with Aspen and me either side of him.
 “How am I meant to go on?
 My muse, my first, my inspiration…”

 “He’s just flying off to Bali,” I said, rubbing his back.

 “And he’ll come back a total hippy!”
 Oscar wailed.
-“He’ll be pushing vegan leather- Oh my Yves Saint Laurent, what if he doesn’t stock leather at all?!”
+“He’ll be pushing vegan leather- Oh my god, what if he doesn’t stock leather at all?!”

 “I’m sure he will-”

-“Oh my Prada.
-Oh my Prada.
+“Oh my god.
+Oh my god.
 What if he goes boho chic?
 That wasn’t acceptable in 2014, and it is not acceptable now!
 Next thing you know, he’ll be riding goats during Glastonbury festival and sipping organic cocktails with the lead singer of Coldplay!”

 “I’m sure that won’t happen,” Aspen soothed, as he embarked on another wave of tears.